 In order to limit the amount of x-ray exposure time and reduce the amount of sedation needed, we have true direct digital "film" sensor and view see your pet’s x-rays on our computer terminal within 3 seconds after they are taken.
 Since our objective is to minimize your pet’s stress, a nurse holds your pet while he or she recovers from sedation.
 After completing your pet’s dental procedure, we provide you with photos and a chart that describes the procedure and why it was performed.

 In order to remain comfortable during the dental procedure, your pet receives light sedation/anesthesia.
 A pre-anesthetic narcotic is administered first.
 This calms your pet and reduces the amount of anesthesia that is required.
 Throughout the entire dental procedure, we employ strict and elaborate safety precautions to ensure your pet’s safety and well-being.

-For more information on taking care of you pet's teeth, visit our Pet Dental Information page.
+For more information on taking care of your pet's teeth, visit our Pet Dental Information page.